vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 [^7-1]:

     The Svabodhodayamañjari is quoted in Sp.
 Pra. p.
 126 and in T.A., vol. II, p.
 4. A number of manuscripts of this text are available under various names including 'Svabodhamañjari' and 'Subodhamañjari.
 Iwo manuscripts are deposited in the Central Library in B.H.U. numbered C 4255 and CIOO.
 This text, which is well worth editing, is typical of a class of short tracts dealing with monistic Yoga of the type found in the Vijñānabhairava.
-Another such text is the Nirvāṇayogottara quoted by Yogarāja in his commentary on the Paramarthasara (p.
+Another such text is the Nirvāṇayogottara quoted by Yogarāja in his commentary on the Parāmarthasāra (p.
 160), a manuscript of which is deposited in the Central Library in Ft. (no. C 4246).

 [^7-2]: